 The career has afforded him a journey around the world as various characters â€“ Low-Ki, Senshi and Kaval, with companies like Ring of Honor, New Japan Pro Wrestling, Total Non-Stop Action and World Wrestling Entertainment.
 That adventure is what Santiago and Kebrada train for every day.

 “It’s always on my mind,” said Santiago.
 “When I’m at school, I’m thinking about what I could do in a match.
-When I’m at work, I thinking how I could get the crowd going.
+When I’m at work, I thought how I could get the crowd going.
 My co-workers will catch me in a daze and ask me what I was thinking about and I’ll make something up.
 But it’s always wrestling.”

 In his daydreams, Santiago thinks about new moves to try out in the ring, reaching back to matches he saw on TV as a child, hoping to put twists on old favorites.
 He also auditions catchphrases in his mind and finds himself gravitating to the bathroom mirror to spout them aloud, complete with matching facial expressions ranging from evil grins to feigned shock.
 He’s striving to develop a character who can connect with fans.